Persona 5 tips. Based on my own mistakes. Seems like I suck even in cyber social life. : (

 This is especially so for Mementos, which overall, feels to have more locked chests.
 (Try re-visiting levels)

-My suggestion, bring at least four with you.
+My suggestion, bring at least three lockpicks with you for all palace infiltrations or Mementos run.
 Note that the time to make these wouldn’t be wasted too, since you gain proficiency points.

-10) Have a Proper Mix of Elemental Skills
+10) Have a Proper Mix of Skills.
+The most important Persona 5 tip for combat

 Veteran Persona and Shin Megami Tensei players know this.
 The right mix of elemental skills is a game-breaker.
-Do not enter dungeons with a skewed elemental mix of spells.
+Correspondingly, never enter dungeons with a skewed mix of elemental spells.

-Suggestion: Make element sets at night to supplement whatever you are missing.
+Suggestion: Make elemental and forces sets at night to supplement whatever you are missing.
 You gain proficiency in the process!

 Additional suggestion: Don’t simply aim for hold ups; this doesn’t work well with physics resistant enemies.
 Instead, use the right follow-up spells.
-A bewildered enemy will really have a bad day if you follow up with a psychic blast.
+A snoozing enemy will have a really bad day if you follow up with a psychokinetic blast.

 11) Be Mindful of Arcana When Fusing